-In this mode the internal clock, f{SYS} , is used as the internal clock for the Timer/Event Counter.
+In this mode the internal clock, $f{\text{SYS}}$ , is used as the internal clock for the 8-bit Timer/Event Counter and $f{\text{SUB}}$ or fsys/4 is used as the internal clock for the 16-bit Timer/Event Counter.
 However, the clock source, fsys, for the 8-bit timer is further divided by a prescaler, the value of which is determined by the Prescaler Rate Select bits TnPSC2~TnPSC0, which are bits 2~0 in the Timer Control Register.
 After the other bits in the Timer Control Register have been setup, the enable bit TnON, which is bit 4 of the Timer Control Register, can be set high to enable the Timer/Event Counter, however it will not actually start counting until an active edge is received on the external timer pin.

-If the Active Edge Select bit TnE, which is bit 3 of the Timer Control Register, is low, once a high to low transition has been received on the external timer pin, the Timer/Event Counter will start counting until the external timer pin returns to its original high level.
-At this point the enable bit will be automatically reset to zero and the
+If the Active Edge Select bit TnE, which is bit 3 of the Timer Control Register, is low, once a high to low transition has been received on the external timer pin, the